wwevo/7dtd-chrani-server/README.md

 # 7dtd-chrani-server

-noob-coded python bot to control a 7 Days to Die gameserver.
+**noob-coded python bot to control a 7 Days to Die game-server**

-installation should be just a matter of installing python 2.7, dropping this script somewhere and execute it. do create a passwords.txt file to configure your server. that shuld be it really
+installation should be just a matter of installing python 2.7, dropping this script somewhere and execute it. do create a passwords.txt file to configure your server, create a folder somewhere for the database. that should be it really

-so even if this is not really useful at the moment, it might be a starting point for noob coders like me :)
+this is in no way a fully functional bot. it's a work in progress. let's call it Early Access ^^

 I will try to get this thing modular as much as possible, always depending on my current knowledge. the plan is to really only have to use the functions desired and leave out all others if you wish. if you just want it to say hello to new players it should only do things required to accomplish exactly that.

-this is my very first project with python, apart from the Hello World example, so a lot of stuff might take a lot of time for me, and I will not always hit the best methods of doing things I'm sure. feel free to comment on my code or even helping out with stuff.
+*this is my very first project with python*, apart from the Hello World example, so a lot of stuff might take a lot of time for me, and I will not always hit the best methods of doing things I'm sure. feel free to comment on my code or even helping out with stuff.

-this project is meant to benefit our 7 Days to Die Gameserver and the Online-panel I am developing for it as well. all decisions regarding this scripts future will have to be weighed against our needs first, so no feature requests please :) If you do develop your own features based on this, I'd very much like to know about it, it will possibly help me improving this bot!
+this project is meant to benefit our 7 Days to Die Game-server and the Online-panel I am developing for it as well. all decisions regarding this scripts future will have to be weighed against our needs first, so no feature requests please :) If you do develop your own features based on this, I'd very much like to know about it, it will possibly help me improving this bot!

 I want all parts to be self-contained.